OlgaCarvalho/first_personal_website/_posts/2021-07-26-plan-a-project-handover.md

 ## 4. Q&A

-During the previous sessions you surely were asked several questions.
+During the previous sessions you surely were asked a few questions.
 Try to answer the ones you have quick replies or if it goes with the flow of the presentation.
-For big questions, record them and use this time-slot for those answers.
+For big questions, take a note of them and use this time-slot for those answers.
 It also gives you time to better prepare demonstrations if needed.

 Finally, leave enough time for final questions.